 7. With fewer toys, kids will look for NEW ways to express themselves!

 All of the sudden, paper and pencil, scissors and paint brushes will become their favorite tools to express themselves!
+Instead of a new toy, consider buying them a new art or craft tools to expose them to something unfamiliar.

-8. With fewer toys, kids will learn that THE toys don’t fall off the sky and on their hands!
+8. With fewer toys, kids will learn that toys don’t fall off the sky and on their hands!

 You might have been in this situation – child is daily asking: “Mom, can you give me a present today?”.
 I know I have.
 We have come to the point when it would irritate me because there was never enough!
 Plus, new toys didn’t hold my daughters interest and she didn’t even find any satisfaction in getting a new toy.
 But she still asked again and again, day after day.
 Some days I would give her some small presents / toys but at one point, toy clutter was too big and too much money was spent on toys nobody played with!